 As the European authorities put much worth on cooking conditions, all the international food and the way of preparing it must be a bit adjusted according to law.
 So, that what is offered in European restaurants may differ from originals, even if cooked by the natives.
 Chemists would also add some other differences at the biological level.
 So, if journeying to different continents (especially Asia, Africa, or Latin America), many Europeans take additional medicine just in case of indigestion or more severe problems.
 The doctors forbid us often to make street food.
 But we also have some internal issues with the European authorities.
 In some countries, there are, for example, dishes that taste best when cooked and warmed many times or feel best when spoiled.
 Then the national authorities have to negotiate an exception for the national dish.

-But now to the European way of eating fish – fried, grilled or backed (for lunch, as a hot meal).
+But now to the European way of eating fish – fried, grilled or baked (for lunch, as a hot meal).
 Below three pictures I have taken in Portugal.
-Besides, that the kinds of fish (or seafood) may differ from country to country, all other ingredients on plates are typical for many European countries.
+Besides, the kinds of fish (or seafood) may differ from country to country, all other ingredients on plates are typical for many European countries.
 First, the potatoes often served with fish and meat, here peeled and boiled in water, further young potatoes not peeled and boiled in water, and French fries (called French, although a Belgian invention).
 The other ingredient on the plate is vegetables, either raw or shortly boiled.

-Just to sum up, a hint for non-European readers: if you visit Europe and want to eat for lunch or dinner, do not expect to be served sea food in countries that are far from the warmer seas.
-But every restaurant will serve you a fish dish looking quite close to that on the picture left hand side.
+Just to sum up, a hint for non-European readers: if you visit Europe and want to eat for lunch or dinner, do not expect to be served seafood in countries that are far from the warmer seas.
+But every restaurant will serve you a fish dish looking quite close to that on the picture left-hand side.